Beautiful River

 For lunch we went to a noodle place that we had walked past on the way to Dreamer Inn.
 It was just inside old town.
 We sat down and the guy handed us a menu - a double sided A4 piece of laminated cardboard with 2 columns of Chinese characters.
 Sigh, hard mode begins.
 I told the guy I couldn't speak Mandarin.
 The place had photos up on the walls and we knew we wanted noodles and dumplings, and I could read the characters for “noodle” and “dumplings” so I just focussed on that part but even then, I gave up afer reading “beef rice noodle” and we settled for that.
 Old mate only had one kind of dumpling available, so that made it easy for us.

 The noodles (CNY 25) were ok.
 The broth was a bit plain but had some chilli oil to make it a little more exciting.
 I immediately realised after ordering that we would be getting a type of rice noodle you only really see in parts of Southern China - a rice noodle very similar in shape to its Italian cousin, the spaghetti.
-I don't really enjoy this kind of noodle; unlike spaghetti, which is made of wheat, this noodle is made of rice flouer and is slippery and provides very little texture.
+I don't really enjoy this kind of noodle; unlike spaghetti, which is made of wheat, this noodle is made of rice flour and is slippery and provides very little texture.
 There wasn't much beef, which was to be expected.

 The pork dumplings (shui jiao 水饺) were better; the filling was quite tasty.
 I enjoyed this a lot more.